Note

 Task adherence output

-The numerical score on a likert scale (integer 1 to 5) and a higher score is better.
-Given a numerical threshold (default to 3), we also output "pass" if the score <= threshold, or "fail" otherwise.
+The numerical score is on a Likert scale (integer 1 to 5) and a higher score is better.
+Given a numerical threshold (default to 3), we also output "pass" if the score >= threshold, or "fail" otherwise.
 Using the reason field can help you understand why the score is high or low.

 {